 Delenia consists of a total of 6 buildings; there are five bedrooms (all en-suite, with their own cooling systems and own fireplace and under floor heating for the winter months), two kitchens, two living rooms, one study and three dining areas.

-We also have a barn conversion that sleeps another 8-10 guests, and is available for a fee.
+We also have a barn conversion that sleeps another 6-8 guests (10 max), and is available for 300 euros per night:

-The outdoor areas are the epicenter of life in the summer months, and have been designed accordingly: a large terrace with clear views of the Aegean; two al fresco dining areas, plus a stone barbeque and traditional Greek bread oven; tennis and basketball courts; an outdoor four-poster bed; a Hammam (Turkish steam room); outdoor Jacuzzi; and, of course, the sea water swimming pool.
+The outdoor areas are the epicenter of life in the summer months, and have been designed accordingly: a large terrace with clear views of the Aegean; two al fresco dining areas, plus a stone barbeque and traditional Greek bread oven; tennis and basketball courts; an outdoor four-poster bed; a Hammam (Turkish steam room) which also has sauna; and, of course, the sea water swimming pool.

 The layout encourages togetherness, but also allows for privacy.
 Guest rooms are spread over three buildings, each one independent from the other, and entirely self-sufficient.

 1. The main building comprises of a large living area: a kitchen, a dining room (table for 16), living room and one double bedroom.
 This is the David McTaggart room, and offers exquisite views of the Aegean sea from the bed.
 There is one double bed in this room, plus a small loft with a single mattress, that can be brought down, if preferred, as there is enough floor space.

 2. The second building houses the master bedroom, and, again, exceptional sea views from the bed and bathtub.
 There is also a large study/second living room/kitchen area here.
 This can be used as a sixth bedroom: there is a top-of-the-range sofa bed here, with a double latex mattress.
 The bedroom and the study have independent entrances (as do all rooms in all buildings) so no need to disturb others in order to get in or out!
 Absolute privacy guaranteed.